 I’m all set and ready to help however I can if you are needing to reschedule your wedding plans.
-I’ve been responding to dozens of requests already.
 Here are a few ‘what ifs’ you may want or need to know about.

 Positive thinking – if you’re going ahead with your wedding.

 Great news, that’s all good with me, let’s give this a go.
 Nothing needs to change at this present time.
 We will need to arrange our pre-wedding consultation a month or so before the wedding, I’ll be in touch about this nearer the time and we can make this a Facetime/Skype/Zoom call if you wish.